ipdk-io/networking-recipe/README.md

 ## Upcoming changes

-Setup for the Stratum dependencies will be moving to its own repository toward the end of October 2023.
+The Stratum dependencies will be moving from the `setup` directory to their their own repository toward the end of October 2023.

 See the [README file](setup/README.md) for further information.

 ## Source code